Traboules and Terroir: A Local's Guide to Experiencing Lyon Like a Lyonnais

 Price: Free

-Insider Tip: Pick up a free traboule map from the Tourist Office at Place Bellecour (GPS: 45.7578° N, 4.8320° E), or download the official Traboules app.
-Guided tours (€12–15) offer access to private traboules not open to independent visitors.
+Insider Tip: Skip the €12–15 guided tours unless you want access to private traboules.
+Instead, pick up a free traboule map from the Tourist Office at Place Bellecour (GPS: 45.7578° N, 4.8320° E) and explore on your own.
+Or download the official Traboules app.
+The best discoveries happen when you're lost.

 Address: 8 Place de Fourvière, 69005 Lyon